Play Live Radio

 In 2021, Earle-Sears beat out former Del.
 Hala Ayala for the office.
 Earle-Sears won her nomination after winning a nominating convention with ranked choice voting.
 In early polling, Ayala trailed Del.
 Sam Rasoul, seen as the progressive candidate in the race.
 She was then endorsed and financially backed by former Gov. Terry McAuliffe — who was running for another term after four years out of the state’s top office.

-So far, four Democrats have declared their candidacy and one Republican has expressed strong interest in a run for their party’s nomination.
+So far, five Democrats and two Republicans have declared their candidacy, and another Republican has expressed strong interest in a run for the GOP nomination.

 Prospective candidates who have announced will be added to this alphabetical list once they either: